tevaughan/dungeon/README.md

 ## License

-Dungeon is coyrighted by Thomas E. Vaughan and distributed under the [terms of the GPL, version 3 or later](LICENSE), except for [enum.h](src/lib/enum.h), which is copyrighted by Anton Bachin and distributed under the terms of the BSD two-clause (FreeBSD) license and [catch.hpp](src/test/catch.hpp), which is copyrighted by Two Blue Cubes Ltd.  and distributed under the Boost Software License, Version 1.0.
+Dungeon is copyrighted by Thomas E. Vaughan and distributed under the [terms of the GPL, version 3 or later](LICENSE), except for
+ - [enum.h](src/lib/enum.h), which is copyrighted by Anton Bachin and distributed under the terms of the BSD two-clause (FreeBSD) license and
+ - [catch.hpp](src/test/catch.hpp), which is copyrighted by Two Blue Cubes Ltd. and distributed under the Boost Software License, Version 1.0.